Tauke190/Connections-Lab/Project 1 - Weather App/README.md

 ![WireFrame](https://raw.githubusercontent.com/Tauke190/Connections-Lab/master/Project%201%20-%20Weather%20App/Wireframe.png)

+### Motivation && Inspiration
+1.What if I have trouble remembering names?
+2.What if I need to know the basic weather of a place quicky?
+3.The power of D3.js to draw SVG
+4.Love for geography

 ### Technical Decision ###
 1. I am exploring API which provides relevant weather data
 2. I plan to use D3.js library because of its flexibility to draw SVG files from JSON data